blink1073/specifications/source/open-telemetry/open-telemetry.md

 ###### error.type

-This attribute SHOULD match `db.response.status_code` when the command failed with a server error (i.e., the server returned an error code in its response).
+This attribute SHOULD match `db.response.status_code` when the command failed with a server error, meaning the server returned an error code in its response.
 Otherwise, this attribute SHOULD be the name of the exception class the driver raises to the application.

 Drivers MUST NOT set this attribute when the command succeeds.
-Per the [OpenTelemetry semantic conventions for `error.type`](https://opentelemetry.io/docs/specs/semconv/registry/attributes/error/#error-type), this attribute SHOULD have a low number of distinct values, since it is intended to be used as a dimension for grouping and alerting on failures in tracing backends.
+Per the [OpenTelemetry semantic conventions for `error.type`](https://opentelemetry.io/docs/specs/semconv/registry/attributes/error/#error-type), this attribute SHOULD have a low number of distinct values, because tracing backends use it as a dimension for grouping and alerting on failures.

-`error.type` is a span attribute, deliberately duplicating the information carried by the `exception.type` attribute of the exception *event* recorded on the same span (see Exceptions below).
-The duplication is intentional: tracing backends query and aggregate on span attributes, not on the attributes of events nested within a span, so `error.type` is what makes error class queryable at the span level.
+`error.type` deliberately duplicates the `exception.type` attribute of the exception *event* recorded on the same span (see Exceptions below).
+Tracing backends query and aggregate on span attributes, not on the attributes of events nested within a span, so only `error.type` makes the error class queryable at the span level.

 ##### Exceptions